felipe-mig/Star_Wars_web_app_PHP/README.md

 3. Replace the removed <strong>htdocs</strong> folder for the one on this project.

-4. In your browser type the following URL:
+4. In your browser, type the following URL:

    127.0.0.1:80/phpMyAdmin5/